welldonestack/second/_posts/2024-10-01-cow-and-the-moon.md

 ---

-#### Designed a contemporary identity system that weaves traditional Italian motifs with modern craftsmanship cues, creating a visual language that honors authenticity while embracing current design sensibilities.
-The curved line motif originates from the brand's original story of a cow jumping over the moon.
+#### Designed a contemporary identity system that seamlessly blends traditional Italian motifs with modern craftsmanship cues, creating a visual language that honors authenticity while embracing contemporary design sensibilities.
+The color palette takes inspiration from classic gelato flavors: chocolate, vanilla, macadamia nut, and pistachio.
+The font Montecatini was chosen for its Italian heritage, adding a refined and timeless feel to the brand.
+The curved line motif, inspired by the brand's original story of a cow jumping over the moon, also reflects the Art Deco style, celebrating Enmore's iconic architectural heritage, where the gelateria was born.

 <!--
 <br>